guugs/leafs_predictor/README.md

 - Goaltending — team save percentage (SV%)
   - For this one in particular, I went for team percentage as a team's starter may not always be playing

 > P.S.
 If you're thinking "what the heck are expected goals?".
-You can read all about it [here](https://insidetherink.com/inside-the-stats-expected-goals/)
+You can read all about this stat [here](https://insidetherink.com/inside-the-stats-expected-goals/)

 ### Game-by-Game Basis